EvriposRobotics/GSG_SmartiecarV2-Germany-Smart_Riders_25-30/README.md

 We tested two different motors.
 One which operates on 6V and another which does on 12V.
 In our last version of our car we used a 12V motor.
 We wanted to use the 6V motor so that we do not have so many different voltages in our car.
 In our testing the 6V motor broke quite often.
 The 12V motor was more reliable.
 That is why we decided to use the 12V motor instead of the 6V.
 After we had decided what motor to use we had to decide how to screw it to the frame.
 In our first version of our car the axis of the motor was parallel to the back axle.
 Because of the limited space we had we had to turn the motor so taht its axis pointed to the back axle.
 We connected the motor and the back axle with bevel gears for a 1:1 ratio.

 <img src="https://github.com/Nezar187/GSG_SmartiecarV2/assets/131177565/f8b99575-93f0-4b29-bc44-e6aac457f7e1" width="50%">

+In our previous car version, we used a L298D motor driver.
+We had several issues with motor control.
+With this driver, the minimum PWM speed control value to make the car start running was rather high, so we could not drive slow enough for a good control.
+As a result, the braking distance was also rather long, almost 30cm.
+Additionally, the L298D dissipates 1.4V as heat during operation.
+To solve these issues, we experimented with other motor drivers and finally decided to use the Cytron MD13S motor driver instead.
+With this motor driver, the motor starts running at much lower PWM settings and therefore allows us to drive much slower.
+The braking distance is down to a few centimeters now.
+As it uses a different type (MOSFET) transistors, heat is much lower.
+And it has a nice cable plugin socket, which was very convenient for our hardware layers concept.
+It also comes with a very good Arduino library by the manufacturer, which made it easy to use in the arduino software.
+{Bilder L298D und Cytron md13S einfügen}

 <a name="Steering-Mechanism"></a>